 Names.co.uk: Secure a free domain name from one of the UK's leading providers.

-Ionos.co.uk: Register your .co.uk or .com domain name with a trusted UK provider.
+Ionos.co.uk: Buy .co.uk and .com domains from only £1 from a trusted UK provider.

 A Limited Liability Partnership is commonly used by industry professionals who normally work in partnerships, such as solicitors, architects and accountants, but who wish to protect their personal finances by way of limited liability.